tgstation/tgstation/_maps/safehouses/README.md

 1. Create a new map inside the `_maps\safe_houses` folder using the TGM format.
 2. Create a new dm file inside `modules\bitrunning\virtual_domain\safe_houses` folder..
-4. Place exit and goal effects (obj/effect/bitrunning/..).
+4. Place exit and goal landmarks (obj/effect/landmark/bitrunning/..).
 Generally, 3 exits and 2 goals are ok.
 5. Ideally, leave 3 spaces for gear.
 This has usually been xy [1x1] [1x2] [1x3]

 ## Notes